jovank2001/Projects/Pthreads/README.txt

-Worked on by Jovan Koledin during CPSC 346
-Pthreads producer consumer Operating systems class project to get familiar with threads and semaphores
+Worked on by Jovan Koledin for multithreading practice Pthreads producer consumer Operating systems project